apiel/ts-native/README.md

 }
 ```

-The TypeScript syntax is tight to AssemblyScript and differ a little but from NodeJs implementation.
+The TypeScript syntax is tight to AssemblyScript and differ a little bit from NodeJs implementation.

 > The first peculiarity one is going to notice when writing AssemblyScript is that its [basic types](https://www.assemblyscript.org/types.html) are a bit different from TypeScript's in that it uses WebAssembly's more specific integer and floating point types, with JavaScript's number merely an alias of WebAssembly's f64.